 Fig. 5.
-The following composite image shows comparative observations between N. alternifolia and N. indica.
+The following comparative observations were between N. alternifolia and N. indica.
 Specialized teeth of Hydrilla verticillata and highly specialized Najas Indica, Chloroplast arrangement of Najas indica showing similarity to N. alternifolia

 Chloroplast Distribution

 In Najas, chloroplasts are also abundant but may be more concentrated near the periphery of the cells.
 The chloroplasts in Najas are generally smaller and less densely packed than those in Nechamandra, which may be a reflection of different light environments or photosynthetic strategies (Ruzin, S. E. 1999).